ldtteam/MinecoloniesWiki/source/misc/troubleshooting.md

   If you experience missing textures for hut blocks and your previews are messed up, check if you have Optifine installed as the current version is not stable.
   As there is nothing that we can do, you can either live with missing graphics, or you will have to deactivate Optifine.

-## Crashes when placing structures
+## Crashes when Placing Structures
-  If your game crashes placing a structure (e.g. a supply camp) your minecolonies and structurize are propably incompatible.
-Update both to the latest versions.
+  If your game crashes placing a structure (e.g. a supply camp), your Minecolonies and Structurize versions are probably incompatible.
+Update both to the latest alphas.